mikiTesf/ppd/README.md

 OPTIONS
        A summary of the available options is included below.

-       year        The year of the issue (defaults to the current year)
+       --year        The year of the issue (defaults to the current year)

-       month       The month of the issue (defaults to the current month)
+       --month       The month of the issue (defaults to the current month)

-       ftype       The file format of the download.
+       --ftype       The file format of the download.
 PDF, JWPUB, EPUB, BRL or RTF (defaults to JWPUB)

-       lang        The short language code of the target language (ex: AM for Amharic, E for English, etc. Defaults to AM)
+       --lang        The short language code of the target language (ex: AM for Amharic, E for English, etc. Defaults to AM)

-       cont        Decides weather the script should continue downloading releases of the specified publication until the end of the year (can be set to true or false; defaults to false).
+       --cont        Decides weather the script should continue downloading releases of the specified publication until the end of the year (can be set to true or false; defaults to false).
 See the last example below

-       pub         The type of the publication to download. w, wp, g or mwb.
+       --pub         The type of the publication to download. w, wp, g or mwb.
 It must always be supplied.
                    If this option is not supplied this help will be shown instead

        -h, --help  Display this help and exit

 EXAMPLES
        Executing the command below will not download any publication as `pub` is not supplied.
-       % python3.8 pd.py year=2010 month=2 ftype=pdf lang=e
+       % python3.8 pd.py --year=2010 --month=2 --ftype=pdf --lang=e

        This will download the Awake of February 2010 in the PDF format and the English language.
-       % python3.8 pd.py year=2010 month=2 ftype=pdf lang=e pub=g
+       % python3.8 pd.py --pub=g --year=2010 --month=2 --ftype=pdf --lang=e

        This will download the Public Watchtower of the current year and month in the EPUB format and the Arabic language.
-       % python3.8 pd.py ftype=epub lang=a pub=wp
+       % python3.8 pd.py --pub=wp --lang=a --ftype=epub

        This will download all Meeting Workbook issues from January 2018 up to December 2018 in the JWPUB format and the Amharic language (note that `cont` is set to true).
-       % python3.8 pd.py year=2018 month=1 ftype=jwpub lang=am pub=mwb cont=true
+       % python3.8 pd.py --pub=mwb --year=2018 --month=1 --ftype=jwpub --lang=am --cont=true
 ```

 It was written using Python 3.8 and the minimum version of Python 3 its compatible with is uncertain.